almondheil/almondheil.github.io/source/_posts/2024-05-25-the-average-value-of-a-coin.md

 | Dime | 8.98e+10 | 8.98e+09 | 1.97e+11 |
 | Quarter | 8.45e+10 | 2.11e+10 | 4.82e+11 |

-Interesting things to note from this table:
+Two main things to note from this table:
 - These are MASSIVE numbers!
 There have been 3.7 **billion** dollars of pennies produced alone.
 - The most-produced coin is pennies, by a whole order of magnitude.
 I didn't expect this, I feel like I see higher denominations more often!
 Maybe I just don't notice pennies.

-At this point, I can actually answer my initial question by taking these averages.
+At this point, I can actually answer my initial question by taking these averages:

 ```
                       avg(values)